 Temple Owls Logo

-Since all the owl emblems were overloaded with fine detail and didn’t adapt well to the modern digital space, Temple Owls executives decided to bring back the sporty symbol with a “T.” But they swapped the colors, making the main lines cherry and placing them on a blank white background.
+Since all the owl emblems were overloaded with fine detail and didn’t adapt well to modern digital spaces, Temple Owls executives decided to bring back the sporty symbol, adding a “T”.
+But they swapped the colors, making the main lines cherry and placing them on a blank white background.

 The rebranding was done because the old owl symbol had become obsolete and acquired many unofficial variations.
-This had a negative effect on the visual consistency of Temple Owls.
-In addition, the style of the 1990s, with a lot of small details and five colors, was not adapted to the modern screens of mobile devices.
-So the designers turned to the classic “T,” presenting it in a clean and fresh way.
-The open ends of the letter symbolize freedom of thought, and the clear shape of the lines inspires a feeling of power.
+This hurt the visual consistency of the Temple Owls.
+In addition, the 1990s style, with its many small details and five colors, was not well-suited to modern mobile device screens.
+So the designers turned to the classic “T,” presenting it cleanly and freshly.
+The open ends of the letter symbolize freedom of thought, and the clear lines inspire a feeling of power.

 Font and Colors